- Home

 Up to what age can you donate a kidney?

 There is no fixed age limit for living kidney donation.
 Even if you are a bit older, you can still donate a kidney.
-The hospital will then assess whether you are fit enough for the surgery and whether your kidney is suitable for the recipient.
+The hospital will examine whether you are fit enough for the surgery and whether your kidney is suitable for the recipient.

 Is your kidney a match for the recipient?

-To see if donation is possible, tests are required.
-The doctors check whether the blood types are compatible, whether the recipient produces antibodies, and whether the tissues match.
+To see if donation is possible, medical examinations are required.
+Doctors check whether blood types match, whether the recipient produces antibodies, and whether the tissues are compatible.
 Read more about this below.

 Do the blood types match?

 Your blood type and the recipient's blood type must be compatible.
-That does not mean they have to be exactly the same.
+This does not mean they have to be exactly the same.

 | Your blood type | You can donate to |